 We’re also offering up to 40 full size archival prints of these watercolors as thank you gifts for $700.00 donations.

-Harry Roa donated this exquisite ring.
-Offered to the 1st person to request it with a $700.00 donation.
+Harry Roa donated the exquisite Eye of Horace ring pictured below.
+Offered as a thank you gift to the 1st person to request it with a $700.00 donation.

 - Rebuild of three temples in Seyamᵾke, La Guajira, Colombia to serve seven communities, 2,418 Kogi and Wiwa people – 300 families including 934 children under 15 years of age.
 Seyamᵾke is known to Colombians as Dibulla.
 In the Dᵾmᵾna language, Seyamᵾke means “place where the origins are returned”.
 The Seyamᵾke Temples are core and central sanctuaries for ancestral practice and spiritual teachingsReclamation of Tres Cerritos, a sacred site on the Linea Negra